diogohal/face-superposition-normalization/README.md

 ## How to Use

 After downloading the project, it's necessary to create an input folder, where all the images to be normalized are, and an output folder, where the normalized images are going.
+For testing purpose, the photos inside test_samples folder can be used.
 The running process is described below.

 Arguments: